pohanson/tp/docs/DeveloperGuide.md

 **Target user profile**:

-- Salespersons who manage a large number of leads/contacts
+- Salespersons who manage a large number of contacts
 - Prefer desktop apps over other types
 - Can type fast and prefer typing to mouse interactions for efficiency
 - Need to categorize leads by tags and track sales-specific statuses (e.g., Contacted, Rejected, Accepted)